arm-developer-tools/windowsperf/wperf/README.md

 To achieve that we will:
 * Build CPython binaries targeting ARM64 from sources in debug mode.
 * Pin `python_d.exe` interactive console to core no. 1.
-* Try to calculate absurdly large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress CPython and get simple workload.
+* Try to calculate absurdly large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress CPython and get a simple workload.
-* Run counting and sampling to obtain some simple event invormation.
+* Run counting and sampling to obtain some simple event information.

 Let's go...

 ### CPython cross-build on x64 machine targeting ARM64

-Let's build locally CPython in debug mode.
-We will in this example cross-compile CPython to ARM64 target.
+Let's build CPython locally in debug mode.
+We will in this example cross-compile CPython to the ARM64 target.
 Build machine is x64.

 ```
 > git clone git@github.com:python/cpython.git